Elobo68/IfcClash_Plus/README.md

 * Same Oriented Object

 Right now, i am working in python but i intend to replicate the logic in C++.
+It must give me all the edge case.

 # POC
 I have made a first POC to test a new template to describe and launch Clash.